WayScience/cellpainting_predicts_cardiac_fibrosis/2.cellprofiler_processing/README.md

 ---
 ## Run CellProfiler analysis on each plate

-To run CellProfiler analysis on each plate, run the [cp_analysis.ipynb notebook](cp_analysis.ipynb) using the code below:
+To run CellProfiler analysis on each plate, run the [example_cp.ipynb notebook](example_cp.ipynb) using the code below:

 ```bash
 # Run this script in terminal